observablehq/stdlib/README.md

 </select>`
 ```

-Or, using an array of data:
+Or, from an array of data:

 ```js
 html`<select>${colors.map(color => `